carlosivanr/hugo_website/content/guides/regression/_index.md

 ---
-title: Correlation and Regression in R
+title: Linear & Logistic Regression in R
-linkTitle: Correlation and Regression in R
+linkTitle: Linear & Logistic Regression in R
-summary: How to perform regression analyses in R and Python.
+summary: How to perform regression analyses in R.
 date: '2021-09-17'
 type: book
 weight: 20